FIA Super Licence

-The FIA Super Licence is a driver's qualification allowing the holder to compete in the Formula One World Championship.
+The FIA Super Licence is a driver's qualification that allows the holder to compete in the Formula One World Championship.
 It is issued and managed by the Fédération Internationale de l'Automobile (FIA).

 Requirements

 Super Licence

 The FIA Racing Super Licence was introduced during the 1990s to prevent less-qualified drivers from participating in Formula 1, before being revamped in 2015, following the debut of Max Verstappen.
 To qualify, an applicant must meet the requirements of the FIA's International Sporting Code, Appendix L, Article 13.
 As of October 2025, the article states: